amed12/react-native-multichannel-widget/README.md

 </MultichannelWidgetProvider>
 ```

-5. **Start Chat**
+5. **Run the example app**

+From the `example` directory start the Metro bundler with `yarn start`.
+In another terminal run one of the following:

+- `yarn android` to build and install the Expo project on an Android device/emulator.
+- `yarn ios` to build and install on the iOS simulator (requires Xcode and CocoaPods).
+- `yarn web` to try the widget in a browser.

-The Example is ready to use.
-You can start to chat with your agent from the Qiscus Multichannel Chat dashboard.
+Once the app launches you can start chatting with the agents that monitor your Qiscus Multichannel Chat dashboard.